-We identified valuation of investment properties as a C key audit matter due to the significance of the ir balance to the consolidated financial statements as a whole, combined with the significant judgements • associated with determining the fair values.
+key audit matter due to the significance of the investment properties included: balance to the consolidated financial statements as a whole, combined with the significant judgements . associated with determining the fair values.

-The investment properties are located in Hong Kong, Japan, Singapore and Thailand with carrying amounts of HK\$3,376,893,000 as at 31 December • 2023 and represent approximately 39% of total assets of the Group as at 31 December 2023.
-Net loss from changes in fair value of the investment properties of HK\$47,074,000 was recognised in the consolidated statement of profit or loss for the year • then ended.
+The investment properties are located in Hong Kong, Japan, Singapore and Thailand with carrying amounts of HK\$3,105,288,000 as at 31 December • 2024 and represent approximately 36% of total assets of the Group as at 31 December 2024.
+Net loss from changes in fair value of the investment properties of HK71,886,000 was recognised in the consolidated statement of profit or loss for the year then ended.